Daisy Corporate Services is part of the Daisy Group of companies.

 In June 2018 Daisy expanded its SMB Direct customer base with the acquisition of DVO2 and its SMB Indirect customer base with the acquisition of Voice Mobile, a direct EE Partner.

-In May/June 2019 whilst still retaining the benefits that come with being part of the wider Daisy Group, four independent businesses were established to better serve the needs of direct customers and indirect partners.
+In Summer 2018 whilst still retaining the benefits that come with being part of the wider Daisy Group, four independent businesses were established to better serve the needs of direct customers and indirect partners.
 The most significant change saw the merger of the Group’s three channel-serving businesses (formerly known as Daisy Wholesale, Daisy Distribution and Daisy Worldwide) were merged under a new brand, Digital Wholesale Solutions.
 The Daisy Partner Services business also began to operate independently from the rest of Daisy Group, trading as Allvotec Limited.